Finding bliss, living a blissful life and staying blissful forever are universal desires that we can all achieve.

 Christie Marie Sheldon of Mindvalley fame says that “it doesn’t work the way you think it does.
 You have to be happy first and then when all the other things happen, youʼre already happy.
 All the other things will happen and magnetise to you because you are already happy.”

-If you think this is just spiritual voodoo, think again."The way you think matters more than the event itself." – Kevin and Jade Click To Tweet
+If you think this is just spiritual voodoo, think again.

 Scientists as far back as the 1980s have suggested that “happiness depends not so much on objective life circumstances as on the way in which these are perceived and evaluated.”

-In other words, what actually happens outside ourselves don’t matter as much as what we think about what happens outside of ourselves.
+In other words, what actually happens outside ourselves doesn’t matter as much as what we think about what happens outside of ourselves.